SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

         }
     }

-In this example, the user "administrator" is added  and “administrator2” is deleted.
+In this example, the controller "administrator" is added  and “administrator2” is deleted.

 The entry `“command” : “add”` adds an administrator (actually, the same command can be used for overwriting an existing administrator configuration).  `“command” : “delete”` deletes an administrator.
 The `"password"` entry is mandatory when adding an administrator.
 The `admin.json` file will be processed when launching ChOWDER and administrators will be added or removed at that time.